DazzlingFugu/ember-cli-embedded/README.md

 ### About the test environment

-In your tests suite, you will probably want to let your application start automatically without this addon interfering.
+In your test suite, you will probably want to let your application start automatically without this addon interfering.

 To do that, make sure to disable the addon for the `test` environment: